sagar2agrawal/nodejs-boilerplate/README.md

 # nodejs-boilerplate

+## Note

+This is an open source project showing gratitude and giving back to the community, the open source is aimed for learning and understanding best practice with small piece of code and same time helping other people to learn collaboratively by not just talking but showing them how.

 ## Design Principle used
-DDD - Domain Driven Design
+DDD - Domain Driven Design // Working on it

 ## The Folder Structure
 - Src